Negative-Guided Subject Fidelity Optimization for Zero-Shot Subject-Driven Generation: Related Work

 \subsection{Subject-Driven Text-to-Image Generation}

-Recent progress in text-to-image (TTI) diffusion models~\cite{ldm, imagen, sd3, flux1-dev} has enabled high-quality image synthesis from textual prompts.
+Recent progress in text-to-image (TTI) diffusion models~\citep{ldm, imagen, sd3, flux1-dev} has enabled high-quality image synthesis from textual prompts.
 However, these models typically struggle with accurately depicting specific subjects unseen during pre-training.
-To tackle this, initial studies~\cite{dreambooth,custom,textualinversion,lora,b-lora} fine-tune diffusion models using a few (3–5) reference images.
+To tackle this, initial studies~\citep{dreambooth,custom,textualinversion,lora,b-lora} fine-tune diffusion models using a few (3–5) reference images.
 Despite achieving high subject fidelity, these per-subject fine-tuning methods are computationally expensive.

-To overcome these efficiency limitations, zero-shot approaches bypass per-subject tuning by fine-tuning the TTI model using the same diffusion loss as in pre-training stage while conditioning on vision-encoder embeddings~\cite{clip, dino, blip2} as additional information~\cite{ipadapter,blipdiff,lambdaeclipse,anydoor,subjectdiff,msdiff}.
+To overcome these efficiency limitations, zero-shot approaches bypass per-subject tuning by fine-tuning the TTI model using the same diffusion loss as in the pre-training stage while conditioning on vision-encoder embeddings~\citep{clip, dino, blip2} as additional information~\citep{ipadapter,blipdiff,lambdaeclipse,anydoor,subjectdiff,msdiff}.
 Yet, these embeddings primarily capture only coarse semantics, causing a loss of fine subject details in the generated image.
-Alternatively, JeDi~\cite{jedi} and subsequent works~\cite{diptychprompting, incontextlora} reframe subject-driven TTI as an inpainting in image-set generation tasks, achieving improved results due to the targeted fine-tuning or inherent capability of high-performing recent TTI models.
+Alternatively, JeDi~\citep{jedi} and subsequent works~\citep{diptychprompting, incontextlora} reframe subject-driven TTI as an inpainting task within image-set generation, achieving improved results due to the targeted fine-tuning or inherent capability of high-performing recent TTI models.

-With Diffusion Transformers (DiT)~\cite{dit} and strong open-source TTI models~\cite{sd3, flux1-dev}, recent methods~\cite{ominicontrol, easycontrol} directly incorporate the latent tokens of a reference image into the input sequence of DiT and conduct joint attention over both the reference latent tokens and the text tokens.
-These methods make minimal architectural adjustments and fine-tune the model in a supervised setting on a large triplet dataset using the same diffusion loss as pre-training.
+With Diffusion Transformers (DiT)~\citep{dit} and strong open-source TTI models~\citep{sd3, flux1-dev}, recent methods~\citep{ominicontrol, easycontrol} directly incorporate the latent tokens of a reference image into the input sequence of DiT and conduct joint attention over both the reference latent tokens and the text tokens.
+These methods require only minimal architectural adjustments and fine-tune the model in a supervised setting on a large triplet dataset using the same diffusion loss as pre-training.
 However, their reliance on standard diffusion losses occasionally results in incomplete preservation of subtle subject traits.
 This limitation motivates the investigation of alternative learning signals to further improve subject-driven TTI.